Omarrichi/Studium/Question 2 b).md

 Rectified linear unit activation function (ReLU) is defined as:
 $$\text{ReLU}(x)=max(0,x)$$

-The binary cross-entropy loss relies on a probabilistic interpretation of $$
+The binary cross-entropy loss relies on a probabilistic interpretation of $\hat{y}_{i}$ as a valid probability in $[0,1]$.
+ReLU does not satisfy this condition because:
+- Its outputs are unbounded and can exceed 1, breaking the domain of the BCE formula.
+- Logarithms in BCE can become undefined or invalid for ReLU outputs

+Thus, BCE is incompatible with ReLU activation functions.